codeBelt/StructureJS/README.md

 The ```Router.navigateTo``` method allows you to change the hash url and to trigger a route that matches the string value.
 The second parameter is **silent** and is ```false``` by default.
 This allows you to update the hash url without causing a route callback to be executed.

 ```
-// This will update the hash url and triiger the mathcing route.
+// This will update the hash url and trigger the mathcing route.
 Router.navigateTo('/games/matching/2/');

-// This will update the hash url but will not triiger the mathcing route.
+// This will update the hash url but will not trigger the matching route.
 Router.navigateTo('/games/matching/2/', true);
 ```